HL7/davinci-crd/input/pagecontent/deviations.md

 Extensions will be enabled in two places:

-1. The [CDS Service Discovery Response](https://cds-hooks.hl7.org/2.0/#response) object that describes the service's capabilities will include an extension that describes what "configuration options" can be set by the CRD Client
+1. The [CDS Service Discovery Response](https://cds-hooks.hl7.org/2.0/#response) object that describes the service's capabilities will include an extension that describes what [configuration options]() can be set by the CRD Client
 2. The hook's [HTTP Request](https://cds-hooks.hl7.org/2.0/#http-request_1) object will include an extension to pass specific configuration settings as part of the hook invocation